Penal transportation

-Penal transportation or transportation was the relocation of convicted criminals, or other persons regarded as undesirable, to a distant place, often a colony, for a specified term; later, specifically established penal colonies became their destination.
+Penal transportation (or simply transportation) was the relocation of convicted criminals, or other persons regarded as undesirable, to a distant place, often a colony, for a specified term; later, specifically established penal colonies became their destination.
 While the prisoners may have been released once the sentences were served, they generally did not have the resources to return home.

 Origin and implementation

 Banishment or forced exile from a polity or society has been used as a punishment since at least the 5th century BC in Ancient Greece.
 The practice of penal transportation reached its height in the British Empire during the 18th and 19th centuries.

 Transportation removed the offender from society, mostly permanently, but was seen as more merciful than capital punishment.
 This method was used for criminals, debtors, military prisoners, and political prisoners.

 Penal transportation was also used as a method of colonization.
 For example, from the earliest days of English colonial schemes, new settlements beyond the seas were seen as a way to alleviate domestic social problems of criminals and the poor as well as to increase the colonial labour force, for the overall benefit of the realm.